lukemansell/string-sanitizer/README.md

-# String Sanitiser
+# String Sanitizer

-This NuGet library contains extension methods to sanitise common issues with strings, removing the complexity to implement or use Regex to solve common issues.
+This NuGet library contains extension methods to Sanitize common issues with strings, removing the complexity to implement or use Regex to solve common issues.

 ### Features